jonjaffe/UPshift/docs/README.md

  Objective: Car view renders a car detail page with all pertinent info.

- Phase 4: Categories (2 days)
+ Phase 4: Car Search (2 days)

- Objective: Events can be tagged with categories, and categories are searchable.
+ Objective: Car index page has a form which, when changed, updates which cars are displayed.

- Phase 5: Bookmarking Events (1 day)
+ Phase 5: Favoriting (1 day)

- Object: Users can bookmark events in order to add them to a saved list.
- Phase 6: Purchasing Tickets (1 day)

- Objective: Users can purchase tickets to add them to saved list.
+ Object: Users can favorite cars and there is a favorite page which contains all the cars they've favorited.

+ BONUS
+ Test Drive Booking
+ Users can book a test drive by selecting a date and time, and will receive an email upon completion of the form.

+ Google Maps API integration
+ Users can book a test drive and specify where they'd like the car to be dropped off, giving the user a choice of manually typing an address or using the Google Maps API to automatically get it dropped off where they are located.

+ Auto pagination
+ Rather than loading hundreds or potentially thousands of cars on the index page, there will be a set limit of cars to be displayed and once the user reaches the bottom of the page, more cars get rendered underneath